• Skip to primary navigation

 Hearty Vegan Potato Corn Chowder

 Vegan Potato Corn Chowder is a thick & hearty, dairy-free recipe.
-Keep warm all winter w/ this one-pot, rich & chunky soup.
+Keep warm all winter with this one-pot, rich and chunky soup.

 Ingredients

-- 4 large yukon gold potatoes, cubed (roughly 2 lbs.)
+• 4 large yukon gold potatoes, peeled and cubed (roughly 2-pounds)

-- 1 and ¼ teaspoon Himalayan pink salt, or to taste
+• 1 ¼ teaspoon Himalayan pink salt, or to taste

 Instructions